Thatguy560/CV/README.md

 All of my other projects can be found here on my [Github](https://github.com/Thatguy560?tab=repositories) account.

 <!-- Consider skills relevent to software development.
 Then consider your best skills.
 You should demonstrate how capable you are at this skill with examples. -->
 ## Skills

 **Communication**

 I'm a proficient communicator and I attribute this mostly with my ability to write and speak coherently.
 A vital aspect of my prior jobs was being able to liaise with clients and customers regularly.
 For example in my job at English Rural I often had to speak to suppliers over the phone and obtain the necessary information to ensure all invoice payments were handled correctly.
-Additionally I had to make sure any time a customer rang all queries, concerns and complaints were documented correctly and emailed over to the relevant department.
+Additionally I had to make sure any time a customer rang all queries, concerns and complaints were documented correctly and forwarded to the relevant department.

 **Attention To Detail**

 From my years spent working in accounting and finance, pinpointing the small details was a crucial part of my job and I aim to bring this forward into software development.
 I'm meticulous and often check my work multiple times to ensure 100% accuracy.
 A good example of this is when I was working at the ACU, I had a tuition fee batch payment of around £5million being paid in support of hundreds of students across numerous different universities.
-When processing this batch payment I had to ensure every single detail was correct otherwise this could have been very problematic for both the orginisation and the scholar.
+When processing these payments I had to ensure every single detail was correct otherwise this could have been very problematic for both the organisation and the scholar(s).

 **Excellent Numerical & Problem Solving Skills**

-With a logical mindset developed from studying A Level Maths & Physics and with the ability to be analytical as a result of my years at work spent analysing data, I can find methodical solutions to problems quickly.
-One of my biggest qualities when it comes to coding is being able to identify problems others may have missed and knowing where to look online for a solution.
+With a logical mindset developed from studying A Level Maths & Physics and supplementary analytical experience as a result of my years spent investigating data, I can find methodical solutions to problems quickly.
+One of my biggest personal qualities with coding is being able to identify potential solutions to problems others may have missed and knowing what to search for to find a answer.

 **Fast Learning New Technologies**

-Ability to quickly pick up new technologies, as an example before Makers, I'd never used a Mac before, within a week I was already proficient using one.
+As a result of working working multiple jobs and grown up using technology, I have the ability to quickly learn new software and hardware fast, A good example of this was before Makers, I'd never used a Mac computer before, within a week I was already proficient using one.
 <!-- - Experience
 - Achievements
 - Evidence -->